-Tableau Maps are handy for visualizing geographical data.
-In this section, we show how to Create a Map in Tableau with an example.
+Maps are handy for visualizing geographical data, and in this section, we show how to create them in Tableau with an example.
 For this demo, we will use the SQL Server Data Source.

-Double-click on any Geographic field such as City, Postcode, Country, or State will automatically create a Map in Tableau.
+Double-click on any Geographic field such as City, Postcode, Country, or State will automatically create a Map.
 In this example, we will double-click on the State Province Name dimension.
-The desktop added the Latitude value to the Row shelf, the Longitude value to the Column shelf, and State province Name to the Details field in Marks Shelf.
+The desktop added the Latitude value to the Row shelf, the Longitude value to the Column shelf, and the State province Name to the Details field in Marks Shelf.

-The second approach to Creating a Map in Tableau
+The second approach to Creating a Symbol Map in Tableau

 Now you can see the auto-generated one.

 You can also add the geographical hierarchy, as well.
 For example, we have added the Stateprovince hierarchy (province Name, City) to the details card.

 Please drag and drop any Geographic field to the Column or Row shelf, and selecting the Map from the Tableau Show Me window will automatically create it for you.
 Let’s drag the State Province Name dimension to Columns Shelf.
 Next, choose the dotted one present in the Show Me card.

 That will automatically create the United States data points

 Add Sales Amount Measure to the Colors field in the Marks Shelf.
 It will add color to each state on a Map based on the sales amount.